 I just had to give it a go, no?

-All you need is 400 gr of self-raising flour (could be a mix between white and wholewheat or just plain white), 100 gr of margarine, I used Solo Patisserie, of course ;-), a pinch of salt and 225 ml of milk (soya or pasteurized).
+All you need is 400 gr of self-raising flour (could be a mix between white and wholewheat or just plain white), 100 gr of margarine, a teaspoon of baking powder, a pinch of salt and 225 ml of milk (soya or pasteurized).

 If you don’t have one, just use a large bowl and chop up the margarine or butter with a knife and rub between your fingers until you achieve the breadcrumb consistency.

 Add the milk and use a spatula to bring it all together.
 By now, the mixture should be sticking together.

-If you wish, you could add sultanas, but I prefer the plain ones.
+If you wish, you could add sultanas now.